 Distributions by the Company's subsidiaries to a parent company for payment of principal on parent company notes are restricted under the indentures and credit facilities discussed above, unless there is no default under the applicable indenture and credit facilities, and unless each applicable subsidiary's leverage ratio test is met at the time of such distribution.
-As of December 31, 2016, there was no default under any of these indentures or credit facilities and each subsidiary met its applicable leverage ratio tests based on December 31, 2016 financial results.
-Such distributions would be restricted, however, if any such subsidiary fails to meet these tests at the time of the contemplated distribution.
-In the past, certain subsidiaries have from time to time failed to meet their leverage ratio test.
+As of December 31, 2017, there was no default under any of these indentures or credit facilities and each subsidiary met its applicable leverage ratio tests based on December 31, 2017 financial results.
 There can be no assurance that they will satisfy these tests at the time of the contemplated distribution.
 Distributions by Charter Operating for payment of principal on parent company notes are further restricted by the covenants in its credit facilities.